coldb/ansible/README.md

 # Computer setup

+## Triggering triggering script on new computer

+To trigger the script without first cloning the repository run the following `curl -sSL https://raw.githubusercontent.com/coldb/ansible/main/ansible-run | sh`

 ## Building docker images

 If this is the first time building the script run `chmod +x build-dockers`.
 This will make the docker build file executable.